Skip to product information

 Winemaking

-The grapes are harvested manually and immediately transported to the cellar in 18 kg boxes, where they are crushed and destemmed and vinified with maceration at room temperature for about 2 hours.
-After racking, the fermentation is managed at a temperature of 18°C. At the end of the fermentation, a racking is carried out to separate the coarse lees into steel containers where it rests for about 6/8 months on fine lees.
-After several rackings for clarification, it is bottled with coarse filtration through inert cartridges with a porosity of 3 microns.
+The hand-picked grapes are immediately transported to the winery in 18-kg crates, where they are crushed and destemmed, and vinified with maceration at room temperature for approximately 2 hours.
+After racking, fermentation takes place at a controlled temperature of 18°C. At the end of fermentation, the coarse sediment is separated into steel tanks, where it ages on fine lees for approximately 6-8 months.
+After several rackings for clarification, the wine is bottled with coarse filtration through 3-micron inert cartridges.

 Tasting

-Unique wine, it has an intense straw color with clear golden reflections, consistent and voluminous; intense and persistent on the nose with clear mineral hints accompanied by yellow flowers, peaches in syrup and vanilla.
-Dry on the palate with great intensity and good persistence, warm and savoury, it retains a good acid consistency that makes it pleasant to drink and long-lived over time, if well preserved it makes the greatest expressiveness of the character of "terroir" wine two or more years after the harvest.
+A unique wine, it features a deep straw yellow color with distinct golden highlights, a consistent, full-bodied palate; the nose is intense and persistent, with distinct mineral notes complemented by yellow flowers, peaches in syrup, and vanilla.
+The palate is dry, intense, and persistent, warm and savory, maintaining a good acidity that makes it pleasant to drink and long-lived.
+When properly stored, it maximizes the expression of its terroir-specific character two or more years after harvest.

 Pairing

-It is certainly a wine for fresh foods of Mediterranean cuisine based on shellfish, even baked, vegetable flans, up to fresh or slightly matured cheeses such as all caciocavallo, sheep and goat caciotta, buffalo mozzarella, ideal to accompany Italian appetizers with lightly salted cold cuts, vegetables in oil and vinegar, or with vegetable first courses, without sauce.
+It is certainly a wine for fresh Mediterranean cuisine based on shellfish, even baked, vegetable flans, and even fresh or slightly aged cheeses such as all caciocavallo, sheep's and goat's cheeses, and buffalo mozzarella.
+It is ideal for accompanying Italian appetizers with lightly salted cured meats, vegetables in oil and vinegar, or vegetable-based first courses without sauce.

 It should be served at a temperature of 10-12°C